hasanssl/BdSLW60_Code/README.md

 step 1-3: (Optional and discouraged) Run the script 'DTW Distance Calculation.ipynb' available OUTSIDE PREPROCESSING folder.
           You may do this if you changed data annotations and perfomed step 0-2.

-          CAUTION: This is very computation intensive and takes more than 5 days with 60 computers calculating the distances for each class.
+          CAUTION: This is very computation intensive and takes more than 5 days with 60 computers calculating the distances.

 step 1-4: (Optional) If you want to check the number of missing hand landmarks in the dataset.
 The script also finds out number of right handed and left handed samples from each signer.
           RUN: